 While a full-frame camera will make it easier to get the background blur and bokeh favored by portrait photographers, an APS-C or even Micro Four Thirds option with the right lens can still get you fantastic results.
 Although a high megapixel count is great if you're making prints, don't put too much stock in how many megapixels your camera has—most modern digital cameras offer more than enough to capture fine detail, especially for online sharing.

-Having said all that, we've bought and tested over 110 cameras in our lab, and below, we've narrowed down the best portrait photography cameras for most people.
+We've bought and tested over 110 cameras in our lab, and below, we've narrowed down the best portrait photography cameras for most people.
 Alternatively, if you're looking for more well-rounded options for different kinds of photography, try our best cameras for photography more broadly.
 Or, if you've opened an online store, see our guide on the best cameras for product photography.
-If you're looking for a full-frame model, check out our list of the best full-frame mirrorless cameras.
-If this is your first camera, you might want to check out our best cameras for beginners instead.
+If you're looking for a full-frame model, check out our list of the best full-frame mirrorless cameras, or if this is your first camera, try the best cameras for beginners instead.

 Though it might be overkill for some, the Sony α7 IV is the best camera for portraits that we've tested.
-With a high-resolution full-frame sensor, it's a great choice for high-quality portrait work, whether you're a pro or simply sharing your work online.
+With a high-resolution full-frame sensor, it's a great choice for high-quality portrait work, whether you're doing professional work or simply sharing your photos online.
 The camera also has a fantastic autofocus system with sophisticated eye AF for precise focusing.
 While a quick and responsive autofocus isn't as absolutely essential for portraits as it is for, say, sports or bird photography, knowing that you don't have to worry about focus frees you up to engage more with your subjects, which is a big plus.
-Beyond that, the camera's in-body image stabilization (IBIS) system can help you get clear handheld shots at slower shutter speeds in less controlled lighting conditions.
+Beyond that, the camera's in-body image stabilization (IBIS) can help you get clear handheld shots at slower shutter speeds in less controlled lighting conditions.

 Sony's E-mount ecosystem includes a wide range of native and third-party lenses that are well-suited for portrait work.
 The Sony FE 85mm f/1.8, for instance, offers a lot of value if you're looking at native lenses, but don't overlook third-party options from manufacturers like Tamron or Sigma.
 If you're strictly shooting portraits and don't need the advanced video features of the α7 IV, the Sony α7 III is still an excellent choice that'll cost you less, although it uses a lower-resolution sensor and an older autofocus system.

-Although full-frame cameras have an advantage when it comes to bokeh, it's still possible to get a shallow depth of field with an APS-C sensor if you use the right lens.
+While full-frame cameras like the Sony above have an advantage when it comes to bokeh, it's still possible to get a shallow depth of field with an APS-C sensor if you use the right lens.
 It helps that Fujifilm offers some very fast XF mount lenses that are ideal for this.
-The XF 56mm F1.2 R, for instance, can open up very wide to get a shallower depth of field with a focal length that's well-suited to portrait work on an APS-C sensor.
+The XF 56mm f/1.2 R, for instance, can open up very wide to get a shallower depth of field with a focal length that's well-suited to portrait work on an APS-C sensor.
 That said, you might be all set with a more affordable third-party option like the excellent Sigma 56mm f/1.4 DC DN, which is one of the best-value portrait lenses you can get for an APS-C body.

 The Nikon Z 5 is a great mid-range option if you want a full-frame camera at a lower price point.
 This is a steal of a camera, especially if you don't do any video work on the side.
 It isn't as versatile for other kinds of photography because of its slow max burst rate, but its high-resolution sensor captures stunning image quality.
 Nikon's ergonomics are also fantastic, and the camera feels sturdy and well-built, with a high-res EVF and tilting screen.
 Battery life is also great for a mirrorless model.
 Overall, it's an excellent camera that offers a lot of value for portrait photographers.